aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-tables/_index.md

 ﻿---
-title: Working with Tables – Aspose.Words for Python via .NET
+title: Working with Tables in Python
 articleTitle: Working with Tables
 linktitle: Working with Tables
 description: "Work with tables in a document using python."